 But the bill has an even bigger problem: it fails to provide any punishment for frivolous “defenses”.
 In my experience, frivolous defenses are a far greater threat to courtroom justice than frivolous lawsuits.
 What is a frivolous defense?
 Here are some examples:

 · An insurance company paying a lawyer to contest an injury claim that the insurer knows is valid, all because the insurer hopes to wear down the injured party or her lawyer and pay less money to settle the case.

-· A wealthy corporation making a plaintiff ask for relevant documents 7 or 8 or more times during the life of a case, before it finally turns them over.
-This process can not only delay a case for 6-18 months, it can be extremely, and totally unnecessarily, expensive for the plaintiff just to get documents to which he is entitled.
+· A wealthy corporation making a plaintiff ask for relevant documents 7 or 8 or more times during the life of a case before it finally turns them over.
+This process can not only delay a case for 6-18 months, but it can also be extremely, and totally unnecessarily, expensive for the plaintiff just to get documents to which he is entitled.

 · A defendant files multiple motions to have the plaintiff’s lawsuit thrown out of court, none of which have a significant chance of success, all aimed at delaying the day when the defendant has to face a jury, or pay to settle.

 These are just some examples.
 But, strangely, we don’t hear about “frivolous” defenses.
 Only frivolous lawsuits.
 That’s because those who want such one-sided legislation are not about courtroom justice; they just want fewer lawsuits.
 Period.

 Anyone truly concerned about justice in the courtroom wants to discourage any frivolous filing-whether it’s the lawsuit or the defense of the lawsuit.